BlenderAI/BlenderRL/README.md

-# BlenderRL
+# BlenderRL (BRL)
-A Reinforcement Learning agent for Blender involves defining a reward function that the agent will strive to maximize.
-This function is based on some objective, such as creating a specific 3D model, reiterating on an existing 3D model or animation, or something more general.
-RL agent for Blender 3D  maps all the controls of blender into actions.
+Blender Reinforcement Learning requires defining several key components such as the reward function, agent, environment, rewards, state, and interpreter.
+The purpose of the RL model is to create specific 3D models as prompted by the user, animate existing 3D models, or perform some other general task.
+The RL agent in Blender 3D is trained on all the controls of the software, mapping them to actions it can take to maximize the reward.

 # Blender Plugin for Reinforcement Learning